 Journalist investigating water issues, climate change and other topics in Arizona and the West.
 Wrote the series “Pumped Dry: The Global Crisis of Vanishing Groundwater,” about the depletion of aquifers and the consequences for farming communities in the U.S., India, Peru and Morocco.
 Previously covered Hugo Chávez's presidency in Venezuela and other news in Latin America and the Caribbean.

 Ian James is a reporter with The Arizona Republic who focuses on water and the environment.
-He has written extensively about drought, climate change and water scarcity in the West.
-He wrote a 2015 series about the problem of groundwater depletion and how it's affecting farming communities in the United States, India, Peru and Morocco.
+He has written extensively about climate change and water scarcity in the West.
+He wrote a series about the problem of groundwater depletion and how it's affecting farming communities in the United States, India, Peru and Morocco.
 His work has won honors including the APME Digital Storytelling Award, three CNPA awards for Environmental Reporting, an American Meteorological Society science journalism award, and the Knight-Risser Prize for Western Environmental Journalism.
-He has previously worked for The Desert Sun and the Associated Press.
+He previously worked for The Desert Sun and the Associated Press.
 As the AP’s bureau chief in Venezuela, he covered Hugo Chavez’s presidency.
-He also worked for the AP as a correspondent covering the Caribbean region, as an editor on the International Desk in New York, and as a reporter in Miami.
+He also worked for the AP as a correspondent in the Caribbean region, an editor on the International Desk in New York and a reporter in Miami.
 He is the author of the book "Ninety Miles: Cuban Journeys in the Age of Castro" about the lives of three Cubans during Fidel Castro’s rule.
 He has appeared on NPR's Morning Edition, PBS NewsHour and other television and radio programs.